Figure 1. Sudden Death Syndrome in soybeans.

 Soybean Sudden Death Syndrome and Brown Stem Rot

 Sudden death syndrome of soybean (SDS) has begun to show up in isolated cases around the state.
 The symptoms of this disease are pretty striking, but can be mimicked by other diseases like brown stem rot or injury from chemicals.
 You will first notice yellowing progressing to browning between the leaf veins, while the vein area stays green.
-If you see these types of symptoms in your beans, check out this Purdue University bulletin which goes on to explain more about the disease and what you should do if you find it.

 This is a soil-borne disease affecting the roots caused by a fungus (Fusarium virguliforme).
 This fungus can attack the roots at any time in the season, including long after many seed treatments may have lost efficacy.